Virgin Media help, issues and complaints

 The next thing to do is to turn your Virgin TV box off at the mains for two minutes (you do this to ensure that it has shut down completely).
 Turn it back on, wait for it to start up so that the TV guide is on screen.
 If all's well, you've fixed it.
 If not, you can check to see if you need to upgrade your TV box software.The latest version of your TV's software will include bug fixes and updates, so make sure you're using the latest version.

 You can achieve this by choosing 'Select Help & Settings' on the Home screen.
-Then choose 'Clear or Reset set top box' then 'Select Reset System' the just follow the instructions on screen.
+Then choose 'Clear or Reset set top box', then 'Select Reset System', then just follow the instructions on screen.

 - Cable checking – the first thing to do is to check that the cable to and from your phone's base unit is in good condition and hasn't been tugged out.
 Just follow it from your phone to the socket, pull it out, then make sure it is not frayed or damaged.
 The reconnect it securely